-Over here we tend to watch a lot of old Andy Griffith shows.
+Over here we don’t have regular TV so we tend to watch a lot of old Andy Griffith shows on dvd.
 The boys love them.
 I happen to love the vintageness of them.
 Is that a word?
 Sometimes I find myself so amazed at how realistic all of the vintageness seems… and then I realize it was real.

 I know you are wondering what Andy Griffith has to do with making butter, but I’m getting to that.

 I just love it when the egg and butter man comes by to chat with Aunt Bee and drop off her eggs and butter for the week.
 How much better does it get than having the egg and butter man pay a weekly visit?

 When I was growing up we still had milk delivery.
 I remember the milk man left a glass gallon jar of milk by our back door a couple of days a week.
 My mama always put the empty jar out by the door the night before so that he could pick it up.
 I’m pretty sure I still have one of those old milk jars somewhere.

 Things sure have changed a lot since way back then.

 But at our house the milk man still brings a gallon of milk to our door every morning.